Alex-Rakin/Project_cardiovascular_diseases/README.md

 ### Mixed-effects models

 The association between CI and variables from previous visits in dynamics was assessed using mixed-effects models.
-We used clinical data regarding cardiovascular system (systolic and diastolic blood pressure (SBP and DBP respectively) and pulse), atherogenic coefficient ((total cholesterol -- high-density lipoprotein cholesterol (HDLc))/HDLc), and body mass index (BMI) (weight (kg)/height^2 (meters)).
+We used clinical data regarding cardiovascular system (systolic and diastolic blood pressure (SBP and DBP respectively) and pulse), atherogenic coefficient ((total cholesterol-high-density lipoprotein cholesterol (HDLc))/HDLc), and body mass index (BMI) (weight (kg)/height^2 (meters)).

 ## Conclusions